-In accordance with Government Auditing Standards, we have also issued our report dated May 13, 2022, on our consideration of the District's internal control over financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts and grant agreements and other matters.
+In accordance with Government Auditing Standards, we have also issued our report dated October 26, 2023, on our consideration of the District's internal control over financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements and other matters.
 The purpose of that report is solely to describe the scope of our testing of internal control over financial reporting and compliance and the results of that testing, and not to provide an opinion on the effectiveness of the District's internal control over financial reporting or on compliance.
-That report is an integral part of an audit performed in accordance with Government Auditing Standards in considering the District's internal control over financial reporting and compliance.
+That report is an integral part of an audit performed in accordance with Government Auditing Standards in considering District's internal control over financial reporting and compliance.

-Harshwal & Company llP
+Harshwal & Company LLP

-Oakland, California May 13, 2022
+Oakland, California October 26, 2023

-This section of the annual financial report of the Artesia Cemetery District (District) presents our discussion and analysis of the District's financial performance during the fiscal year ended June 30, 2021.
+This section of the annual financial report of the Artesia Cemetery District (the "District") presents our discussion and analysis of the District's financial performance during the fiscal year ended June 30, 2022.
 The Management's Discussion and Analysis (MD&A) should be read in conjunction with the District's financial statements, including the notes and the supplementary information that immediately follow this section.